MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-explorer.md

 ## Bookmarks

 In the rightmost column, you can bookmark objects used frequently to filter a list of objects to view only the bookmarked ones, for example, when navigating between the objects that you currently work on.
+Choose the `*` to bookmark an object.
 Use the **Module** dropdown to filter only on **Bookmarked objects**.

 ## View extension points